 The insurance company has many reasons to fight as hard as they can to avoid paying the claim.

 Finally, there’s the stigma that many riders face.
 This stigma alone can cost some accident victims thousands of dollars.
 This is because Alberta is a comparative negligence province.
 Every percentage point of fault the defendant can assign back to your case is several thousands of dollars out of your pocket.
 Since there are many Albertans who believe that the very act of getting on a motorcycle is negligent, you face an uphill battle.

 WHAT IS THE AVERAGE PAYOUT FOR A CAR OR MOTORCYCLE ACCIDENT CASE IN ALBERTA?

 There really is no average payout.
 Every case is different.

 The base amount will be determined by your economic damages.
 These are the sum total of your medical bills, lost wages, and damages.
 They can also include compensation for a loss of earning capacity, or compensation for projected future care needs.
 These damages are usually quite straightforward and indisputable.

 There will also be pain and suffering damages.
 In Alberta these are capped at $370,000, even if your injuries are severe.
 These damages are often negotiable and can vary a great deal based on your lawyer’s skill level and the facts of your case.

-92% of the cases we work with settle out of court.
-Once the defendant’s insurance company agrees to settle they’ll pay the claim to our offices.
+Statistically speaking: 92% of the cases we work with settle out of court.
+Once the defendant’s insurance company agrees to settle, they’ll pay the claim to our law firm.
 We will then distribute the monies to everyone who has a claim, including your medical providers.
 We will take our percentage at that time, and then write you a check for the rest.

 You will know our legal fee percentage before we begin working on your behalf.
 As personal injury lawyers we do work on contingency.
 That means we don’t get paid until we bring your case to a successful conclusion.
 When you hire us we’ll go over the fee schedule so you have no surprises.